LewNic1/tech-mo/README.md

 # **TechMo -TechMoms, TechMore**

 ## **Project Inspiration**
 Techmo was inspired by my experiences at General Assembly Web Immersion Bootcamp.
 Trying to balance being a student and motherhood, I found out the struggle is real, REAL quick!
-The struggle motivated me to create a platform where moms in tech bootcamps and also seasonsed moms working in Tech can join forces to create community in sharing resources, creating study groups, network or even enjoy a happy hour.
+The struggle motivated me to create a platform where moms in tech bootcamps and also seasoned moms working in Tech can join forces to create community in sharing resources, creating study groups, network or even enjoy a happy hour.
 Working along side other moms who are going through the same struggles provides a sense of hope and motivation to keep pushing through.

 ## **App Summary**
 ### Who is the user?